Wałbrzych: Modern era

+Waldenburg (now Wałbrzych), probably 1925–1930.
+Taken from Butterberg (now Niedźwiadki).
+The town, iron and mining industries, and Hochwald (now Chełmiec).

 Coal mining in the area was first mentioned in 1536.
-The settlement was transformed into an industrial centre at the turn of the 19th century, when coal mining and weaving flourished.
+From the 16th to the 18th century, it was a centre for wool and linen weaving.
+The settlement was transformed into an industrial centre at the turn of the 19th century.

 As a result of the First Silesian War the city was annexed by the Kingdom of Prussia in 1742, and subsequently became part of Germany in 1871.
+It was one of the locations of the Silesian weavers' uprising of 1793, brutally crushed by Prussian troops.
 In 1843 the city obtained its first rail connection, which linked it with Breslau (now Wrocław, Poland).
 In the early 20th century a glassworks and a large china tableware manufacturing plant, which are still in operation today, were built.
 During World War I, the German administration operated three forced labour camps for Allied prisoners of war in the city.

 World War II

 During the German invasion of Poland at the start of World War II in September 1939, some 2,000 young men from the city were conscripted to the Wehrmacht.

 The first forced labourers, Poles, were probably brought to the city in early 1940, whereas Allied prisoners of war were brought to forced labour in the city probably since 1941.
 Several thousands POWs, Serbian, British, Italian, Belgian, Soviet, Polish, French and others, were held in various labour camps in the city, including subcamps of the Stalag VIII-A and Stalag VIII-B/344 POW camps.
 There were also several other forced labour camps, for Poles, Jews, Ukrainians, including camps solely for women, two subcamps of the Gross-Rosen concentration camp, intended for Jews, located in the present Gaj and Książ districts, and a Nazi prison.
 There are known cases when Polish civilian workers gave food to starving Soviet prisoners of war.
 The forced laborers made several attempts to escape, and those caught were either beaten by the Gestapo, sent to the Gross-Rosen camp or murdered.
 The camp in Książ was dissolved in February 1945, and its prisoners were sent on a death march towards Trutnov in German-occupied Czechoslovakia.

 It was conquered by the Soviet Red Army on 8 May 1945, a few hours before the German surrender and the end of World War II in Europe.
 Some 600 prisoners of the subcamp of Gross-Rosen in Gaj were liberated, and some stayed in the city after the war.